Porgramming-Hero-web-course/batch-4-assignment-1-Humayun1318/blog-1.md

 const ex1: CustomVariable = { presentAddress: "Chattagram" }; // valid
 const ex2: CustomVariable = { permanentAddress: "Lohagra" }; // valid
-const ex3: CustomVariable = { presentAddress: "USA", permanentAddress: "Bangladesh" }; // invalid - TypeScript expects one or the other, not both
+const ex3: CustomVariable = { presentAddress: "USA", permanentAddress: "Bangladesh" }; // invalid - TypeScript expects one or the other, not both.

 ```

-So, as we can see in the customVariable hold a another two custom type of Alias.
+So, as we can see in the customVariable hold a another two custom type of Alias (CustomVariable1) and (CustomVariable2).
+If you want it can be either use customVariable1 or CustomVariable2 using the CustomVariable.

 ## Benefits of Union Types:

-- Minimizing error with ensure the predifined Types are assigned
+- Minimizing error with ensure the predefined Types are assigned.
-- Union can help to accept the unwanted values
+- Union can help to accept the unwanted values.

 ## Use Case